leoafful/odin-recipes/README.md

 # odin-recipes
 Build Basic Recipe Website
-Applying all HTML basic elements and tags as folows Using the HTML boilerplate and working with text such as bold and italic, paragraphs, headings.
+Applying all HTML basic elements and tags as follows Using the HTML boilerplate and working with text such as bold and italic, paragraphs, headings.
 Making lists
-Creating Lnks and Images
+Creating Links and Images
-Atomic commits andwriting commit messages
+Atomic commits and writing commit messages